Here are some frequently asked questions. Hope you find your answer in here :-)

 Google has been using a lot of the underlying technologies and concepts in gRPC for a long time.
 The current implementation is being used in several of Google’s cloud products and Google externally facing APIs.
 It is also being used by Square, Netflix, CoreOS, Docker, Cockroachdb, Cisco, Juniper Networks and many other organizations and individuals.

-C++, Java, Objective-C, Python, Ruby, Go, C#, Node.js.
-All of the above mentioned languages are now in GA and follow semantic versioning.
+C++, Java (incl. support for Android), Objective-C (for iOS), Python, Ruby, Go, C#, Node.js are in GA and follow semantic versioning.